 Need to make a savory quiche crust?
 No problem.
-Instead of making a quiche crust and having to figure out, again, how to make a gluten-free pie crust that holds together, instead use hashbrowns or rice as the base.
+Instead of making a quiche crust and having to figure out, again, how to make a gluten-free pie crust that holds together, instead use hashbrowns or rice as the crust base.

 Hack #4: Don’t Let Noodles Get You Down.

-If you miss eating noodles, have no fear, you can make your own gluten-free noodles with a few simple ingredients… or even better, you can make zoodles (zucchini noodles) or enjoy noodles made from black beans, chickpeas and more!
+If you miss eating noodles, have no fear, you can make your own gluten-free noodles with a two simple ingredients… or even better, you can make zoodles (zucchini noodles) or enjoy noodles made from black beans, chickpeas and more!

 In fact, check out my guide to gluten-free and low carb noodle alternatives and don’t fret.
 Gluten-free noodles are pretty good (and you get used to them).